-The City Council hearing featured over 80 people testifying in support of the bill, including former Chief Judge Jonathan Lippman, various borough presidents, and the NYC Bar Association (the NCCRC submitted written testimony).
+The City Council hearing featured over 80 people testifying in support of the bill, including former Chief Judge Jonathan Lippman, various borough presidents, and the NYC Bar Association.
 It was preceded by a press conference, pictured below.
 The press conference and hearing were covered by the NY Times, Village Voice, Wall Street Journal, New York Law Journal, WYNC, Metro New York, Gothamist, Huffington Post, and Above the Law.
 A video of the hearing is now available.

 UPDATE: NY Times Editorial Board supports Intro 214-a

 The NY Times Editorial Board has come out in support of a right to counsel in housing cases, and called on the City to enact Intro 214-a.

 UPDATE: City's Office of Civil Justice Releases Report Supporting 214-A

 The Office of Civil Justice, created by the City Council and Mayor de Blasio, released its first-ever annual report in August 2016.
 It found that only about one percent of tenants in housing court facing eviction had lawyers in 2013, compared to 27 percent now.
 In the same period that housing representation increased so dramatically, evictions handled by city marshals dropped 24 percent.
 The NY Observer has more about the report and Mayor de Blasio's response, and a New York State real estate blog features responses to the report from various NYC government officials.

 UPDATE: Public Hearing on Intro 214-a Draws Hundreds

 On December 5, 2014, a coalition of NYC groups held an event called "Housing Justice: A Public Forum on New Yorkers' Right to Counsel in Eviction Proceedings", in support of Intro 214 (there is a video of the event).